 Backpacking with Light or Medium Loads

 First, we have models that resemble hiking boots.
-Four of the boots we tested are designed and constructed similar to hiking boots.
+Some of the shoes we tested are designed and constructed similarly to hiking boots.
 As we described above, boots have a substantial midsole and a full-length shank, which support the foot under loads and provide torsional stability.
 These shoes are made for hiking without the expectation of picking up the pace and running flat or downhill sections.
-With the exception of the Columbia Redmond, each of these models has a substantial shank between the midsole and outsole.
-They are listed below, from most supportive to least starting at the top.
+Many of these models have a substantial shank between the midsole and outsole.

-Second, we have six shoes that resemble a trail running shoe.
+Second, we have models that resemble a trail running shoe.
 The fit, amount of heel lift above the forefoot, and sole are most similar to traditional trail runners.
-Folks who come from a running background find these shoes' fit and feel familiar.
-These shoes are more lightweight in general, although the hiking-only Asolo and Columbia models are lightweight as well.
+Folks who come from a running background find these shoes fit and feel familiar.
+These shoes are lightweight in general.
 The categories we use for footwear take a continuum of features, weight, and performance into consideration, but there is an overlap between these types.
-These shoes are listed below in the order of weight, with the most lightweight model at the top.

 Light is right when hiking lots of miles.
 Modern materials and construction techniques have worked wonders in footwear design, and today's best shoes for hiking deliver support, comfort, and performance at low weights compared to a few years ago.
-When we last reviewed this type of shoe in 2015, the heaviest shoe weighted 2.7 lbs and the lightest was 2.1 lbs.
-With the heaviest shoe we tested in 2017 weighing 2.4 lbs, and the lightest 1.85 lbs, these shoes are dropping ounces as a trend.
+When we reviewed this type of shoe in 2015, the lightest was 2.1 lbs.
+In 2019, the lightest model reviewed weighs 1.7 pounds.
+These shoes are dropping ounces as a trend.
 Our advice is to choose the lightest footwear that meets your needs for support and expectations of durability.